 Since 2009, the ILGA-Europe has released an annual ranking of European countries and the legal and policy situations for LGBTQ people in those countries.
-The 2018 Rainbow Index and Map (released today) examined the laws and policies from 49 European countries using a set of 58 criteria.
+The Rainbow Index and Map (released each year) examined the laws and policies from 49 European countries using a set of 58 criteria.

 The top 10 LGBT-friendly countries in Europe

 Interestingly, while Malta continues to feature at the number one spot for LGBT-friendliness, other countries that are typically viewed as progressive are not among the Rainbow Map’s frontrunners—including the Netherlands which actually dropped outside the Rainbow Europe top 10.